Kernel Autocovariance Operators of Stationary Processes: Estimation and Convergence: Nonparametric Estimation of Markov Transition Operators

+for all bounded measurable functions $f \colon E \rightarrow \R$ and times $s \geq t$.
 For a fixed time lag $\lag \in \N_{>0}$, the \emph{transition operator}, \emph{(backward) transfer operator}\footnote{The name \emph{backward transfer operator} is classically used in the context of continuous-time processes, where it is used to describe the solution to the \emph{backwards Kolmogorov equation}.
-In the theory of dynamical systems, the term \emph{Koopman operator} is commonly used.} or \emph{(stochastic) Koopman operator} $\ko$ is defined by the relation
+In the theory of dynamical systems, the term \emph{Koopman operator} is commonly used.} or \emph{(stochastic) Koopman operator} $\ko_\lag$ is defined by the relation

-for all functions $f$ in some set $F$ consisting of real (or complex) valued functions defined on the state space $E$.
-The Koopman operator describes the propagation of observable functions in $F$ by the time step $\lag$.
+for all functions $f: E \rightarrow \R$ in some appropriately chosen subspace $F$ of measurable functions.
+It describes the propagation of observable functions in $F$ by the time step $\lag$ under the dynamics given by $(X_t)_{t \in \Z}$.

+The Markov transition operator is a fundamentally important tool for the analysis of various properties of Markov processes, Markov chain Monte Carlo methods, and dynamical systems.
+For instance, it is known that the spectrum of $\ko_\lag$ and the associated eigenfunctions determine a crucial set of related properties of the underlying dynamics such as ergodicity, speed of convergence, the decomposition of the state space into almost invariant components (so-called \emph{metastable states}), several contraction and concentration results and many more (see \citealt{MeTw12, Rudolf2012Diss,Bovier2016Metastability, Douc2018Markov} and the literature reviews therein).

-By simply switching to the adjoint of $A$ in the expression for $R'_\gamma(A)$ defined in~\eqref{eq:CME_ansatz} and using the reproducing property of $\inrkhs$, we have
+By simply switching to the adjoint of $A$ in the expression for $\mathcal{E}_\lag^{(\gamma)}(A)$ defined in~\eqref{eq:CME_ansatz} and using the reproducing property of $\inrkhs$, we have

 As a result, we can immediately interpret the adjoint of the conditional mean operator